Immersion Performance

 Writer/Director/Installations

-The DWZ show which succeeded in truly marrying spirituality and performance for a western audience.
+The DWZ show succeeded in truly marrying spirituality and performance for a Western audience.

 Holy Bone ending